• Skip to main content

 Reheating tips

 Transfer the gravy back to a pot and heat up on medium heat while whisking often.
-The gravy might need to be loosened up if it became too thick, so simply add a splash of broth or water and whisk.
-Repeat until you reach desired consistency.
+The gravy might need to be loosened up if it becomes too thick, so simply add a splash of broth or water and whisk.
+Repeat until you reach the desired consistency.

-You can also use the microwave, simply warm up 30 seconds at the time, stir, and heat up again until warm enough.
+You can also use the microwave, simply warm up for 30 seconds at a time, stir, and heat up again until warm enough.
 Add some water if necessary.

-• Keep the sodium low by using low-sodium soy sauce and skip on the miso paste.
-You can also not use any soy sauce at all and simply salt the gravy to desired taste.
+- Keep the sodium low by using low-sodium soy sauce and skip the miso paste.
+You can also not use any soy sauce at all and simply salt the gravy to the desired taste.

 Serving suggestions

-This is definitively a MUST for the holiday, such as Thanksgiving, Christmas or New year.
+This is definitively a MUST for the holidays, such as Thanksgiving, Christmas or New Year.
 I love this gravy so much that I simply pour it over mashed potatoes and dinner is done, similar to a vegan stroganoff.

-But, also combine with roasted potatoes, lentil meatloaf, vegan shepherd's pie or use this gravy when making vegan Swedish meatballs.
+But, also combine it with roasted potatoes, lentil vegan meatloaf, vegan shepherd's pie or use this gravy when making vegan Swedish meatballs of vegan biscuits.

-Also pair with American style biscuits, vegan sausages or roasted vegetables, especially cauliflower.
+Also pair it with American-style biscuits, vegan sausages or roasted vegetables, especially cauliflower.
+It would also go great with these caramelized mushrooms and onions or smothered over this white bean mash!

 More creamy sauces you might like